om-kb/cryptonite_taskphase_om/Practicing_piping.md

 ##

 ## Challenge 11:Slit-piping stderr and stdout
-For this challenge i had to connect the output of /challenge/hack to /challenge/input and the errors to /challenge/the using process substitution
+For this challenge I had to connect the output of /challenge/hack to /challenge/input and the errors to /challenge/the using process substitution
 ```
 flag:pwn.college{Y13GNYZ47OpfdlShL8kqcokAt94.dFDNwYDLwEjN0czW}
 ```